rosbashlab/TRIBE/docs/source/installation.rst

     cpanm DBI

-Set up the mysql username, here is the mysql code once you log on
+Set up the mysql username, here is the mysql code once you log on.
+Then, create a mysql database.
+The scripts *load_matrix_data.pl* and *find_rnaeditsites.pl* assumes that a mysql database called "dmseq" has already been created, if you want to create a different database for this purpose, then update the scripts accordingly.
 ::

     #create user 'username' without password. username should match with the person setting it up.
     CREATE USER 'username@'localhost' IDENTIFIED BY '';
     GRANT ALL PRIVILEGES ON * . * TO 'username'@'localhost';
     FLUSH PRIVILEGES;
+    #create mysql database
+    CREATE DATABASE dmseq;

 Check your env variable: